 His grandparents had made a living producing roses and jasmine for perfumers, while his father, Jean Guichard, was a perfumer.
 Aurélien studied at Paris’ legendary Givaudan School and followed in his father’s footsteps.

 He has worked for a diverse range of perfume houses, from Bond No. 9 to Davidoff, Robert Piguet, and Ego Facto.

 His career has taught him many lessons already.
 Explaining the mantra that guides his work, he said: “To have a clear olfactory goal, to bring excitement to life, to create perfumes that people want to use and share, and simply to be happy.”

-Versace Eros EDT scent opens with a strong blast of mint, green apple, and lemon.
+For a Versace Eros review, it’s a must to discuss the scent notes.
+The scent opens with a strong blast of mint, green apple, and lemon.
 After the initial spritz fades, the aromas move to the heart, bringing forth tonka bean, geranium, and ambroxan.
 Finally, the fragrance settles on a base of Madagascan vanilla, vetiver, oakmoss, Virginian cedar, and Atlas cedar.

 Packaging and Presentation

 The bottle, designed by Donatella Versace herself, is a masterpiece of decadence.